[This is all you need to remember] A quick review of HTTP status code errors

 127.0.0.1 - - [25/Dec/2023:14:20:00 +0900] "GET /video/stream HTTP/1.1" 504 160 "-" "Mozilla/5.0 (Windows NT 6.1; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/58.0.3029.81 Safari/537.36"

-This occurs when the server load becomes too high for some reason, causing the gateway/proxy server to exceed the specified time (timeout value) while waiting for a response from the upstream server.
-This
+This occurs when the server load becomes high due to some factor, causing the gateway/proxy server to exceed its set time limit (timeout value) while waiting for a response from the upstream server.
+This makes it

-makes it difficult to respond to user requests within the time limit.
+difficult to respond to user requests before the time limit expires.

-Also, restarting the middleware and temporarily resetting the connection may fix the problem, but to prevent it from recurring, you need to investigate the reason why the processing is taking so long.
+Sometimes, restarting the middleware and temporarily resetting the connection can fix the problem, but to prevent recurrence, it's necessary to investigate the cause of the excessive processing time.

-(Extending the timeout value is one solution, but I've never seen it work that way during business hours.)
+(Extending the timeout value is one possible solution, but I've never seen it work in a real-world scenario...)

 Examples of causes include the following: